Nelson0314/aoop_2025_group11_snakeEater/README.md

 # SnakeEater AI

-A comprehensive update to the classic Snake game, featuring a reinforcement learning-based AI agent, polished UI, and a structured codebase.
+A comprehensive update to the classic Snake game, featuring a reinforcement learning-based AI agent.
 This project demonstrates the integration of modern game development practices with machine learning using Python and Pygame.

 ## Project Overview

-SnakeEater AI transforms the traditional arcade game into a battle royale environment.
+SnakeEater AI features a battle royale environment.
 The project showcases:
 *   **Machine Learning**: An intelligent agent trained using Q-Learning to survive and compete.
 *   **Game Development**: A robust game engine built on Pygame with optimized rendering and collision detection.
 *   **UI/UX**: Modern user interface with dynamic text, scoreboards, and smooth visual effects.